SASSA Means Test 2026

 It is important to note that if you own a home but live in it, it will NOT be counted as an asset.

-What expenses are deduced when calculating your income?
+What expenses are deduced when calculating income for the SASSA means test?

 When calculating your income for the means test, you are allowed to deduct the following amounts: